 University of Georgia

-- Terry College of Business Graduate Assistantships: Terry administers the MBA in Business Analytics program, and it offers graduate assistantships to the top one-third of the incoming class.
+- Terry College of Business Graduate Assistantships: Terry administers the MBA in Business Analytics program, and it offers graduate assistantships to much of the incoming class.
 Assistantships include tuition waivers, a monthly stipend, and a discount on health insurance.

 - Terry College of Business MBA Leadership Scholarship: Each year, Terry awards $1,000-$2,000 in the spring semester to a current MBA student who shows exceptional leadership.
 Students can nominate themselves.